LWM2M

 • Security - configuration of LWM2M security modes, separate for bootstrap server (“Bootstrap Security Mode”) and regular server (“Server Security Mode”) connections.
 Refer to Security settings section below for details about the fields.

-• Bootstrap settings for enabling the device to connect to the Cumulocity IoT LWM2M bootstrap server.
+• Bootstrap settings for enabling the device to connect to the Cumulocity LWM2M bootstrap server.
 Refer to Bootstrap settings section below for details about the fields.

 • Advanced setting for further optional configurations.
 Refer to Advanced settings section below for details about the fields.